cagan327/react-csv/README.md

 # Overview :

+This is a fork of the original react-csv package.

+There is only a 'newline' property added.

 Generate a CSV file from given data.

 This data can be an array of arrays, an array of literal objects, or strings.